PAST2212/domainthreat/README.md

 # **Principles**
 **1. Basic Domainmonitoring**<br>

 1.1.
-Keywords from file keywords.txt (e.g. tuigroup) are used to make full-word detection (e.g. newtuigroup.shop) and similar-word detection (e.g. tuiqroup.com (g=q)) on newly registered domain names.<br>
+Keywords from file domainthreat/data/userdata/keywords.txt (e.g. tuigroup) are used to make full-word detection (e.g. newtuigroup.shop) and similar-word detection (e.g. tuiqroup.com (g=q)) on newly registered domain names.<br>

 1.2.
-Keywords from file topic_keywords.txt are used to find these keywords (e.g. travel) in source code of (translated) webpages (e.g. dulichtui.com) of domain monitoring results from point 1.1.<br>
+Keywords from file domainthreat/data/userdata/topic_keywords.txt are used to find these keywords (e.g. travel) in source code of (translated) webpages (e.g. dulichtui.com) of domain monitoring results from point 1.1.<br>

-   ==> Results are exported to Newly_Registered_Domains_Calender_Week_ .csv File<br>
+   ==> Results are exported to Newly_Registered_Domains_Calender_Week_ .csv File into Project Root Directory<br>

 **2. Advanced Domainmonitoring**<br>

 2.1.
-Keywords from file topic_keywords.txt (e.g. holiday) are used to make full-word detection (e.g. usa-holiday.net) on newly registered domain names.<br>
+Keywords from file domainthreat/data/userdata/topic_keywords.txt (e.g. holiday) are used to make full-word detection (e.g. usa-holiday.net) on newly registered domain names.<br>

 2.2.
-Keywords from file topic_keywords.txt (e.g. holiday) are automatically translated into the languages which are provided by the User in the "User Input/languages_advanced_monitoring.txt" file.
+Keywords from file domainthreat/data/userdata/topic_keywords.txt (e.g. holiday) are automatically translated into the languages which are provided by the User in the domainthreat/data/userdata/languages_advanced_monitoring.txt file.
 Please see supported_languages.txt for supported languages at this moment.
-Copy / Paste the demanded languages from supported_languages.txt to "User Input/languages_advanced_monitoring.txt" file if you want to (empty per default).
+Copy / Paste the demanded languages from supported_languages.txt to domainthreat/data/userdata/languages_advanced_monitoring.txt file if you want to (empty per default).
 Punycode domains are not supported by these translations at the moment. <br>

-==> Results from 2.1. will be enhanced by translated keywords from topic-keywords.txt file.
+==> Results from 2.1. will be enhanced by translated keywords from domainthreat/data/userdata/topic-keywords.txt file.
 For example "urlaub" is the german word for "holiday".
 The program will now find in addition german registerd domains like "sea-urlaub.com"<br>

 2.3.
-Keywords from file unique_brand_names.txt are used to find these keywords (e.g. tui) in webpages of monitoring results from point 2.1. (e.g. usa-holiday.net) and from 2.2. (e.g. sea-urlaub.com) (if any supported languages are provided)<br>
+Keywords from file domainthreat/data/userdata/unique_brand_names.txt are used to find these keywords (e.g. tui) in webpages of monitoring results from point 2.1. (e.g. usa-holiday.net) and from 2.2. (e.g. sea-urlaub.com) (if any supported languages are provided)<br>

-   ==> Results are exported to Advanced_Monitoring_Results_Calender_Week_ .csv File<br>
+   ==> Results are exported to Advanced_Monitoring_Results_Calender_Week_ .csv File into Project Root Directory<br>

 # **Instructions**